A Guide of What and What Not to Pack

 Most Assisted Living Facilities offer apartments that are unfurnished.
 However it is important to check what furniture, if any, will be in the space when you arrive.

 Find your new floor plan and consider how much space you have.
-This will help you to narrow down how much you may be able to bring with you and what furniture will be appropriate to bring with you.
+This will help you to narrow down how much as well as what furniture will be appropriate to bring with you.

 Ask yourself questions about the lifestyle you or your loved one will be living in this space.
 These questions will help determine what other items they need to bring or how they may need to be arranged in the space.
 Some of these questions may include: